spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/talent-assessment/index.html.md

 1. Does the team member work towards closing gaps for their improvement areas?
 1. Does the team member demonstrate sound judgment in their decision-making?

-### Growth Output
+### Growth Potential Output

-After assessing team member growth based on the four pillars outlined above, managers can determine whether team member growth is currently developing, growing, or exceeding.
+After assessing team member growth potential based on the four pillars outlined above, managers can determine whether team member growth potential is currently developing, growing, or exceeding.

 #### Developing

-"Developing" growth generally refers to a team member who is not working at full growth against the roles and responsibilities outlined in their Job Family.
+"Developing" growth potential generally refers to a team member who is not working at full growth potential against the roles and responsibilities outlined in their Job Family.
 There could be a variety of reasons for this, including:

-* They are new to their role and did not have the time to demonstrate willingness and/or ability aligned with the pillars of growth
+* They are new to their role and did not have the time to demonstrate willingness and/or ability aligned with the pillars of growth potential
 * Lack of motivation to take on new projects
 * Motivated to do what is needed in current job, not in what is required in a higher level
 * Not expressing interest or demonstrating desire to continuously learn new skills

-Please note that "developing" growth *does not* equate to "developing" performance, but correlates with the pillars of growth outlined in the "measuring growth" section below.
+Please note that "developing" growth potential *does not* equate to "developing" performance, but correlates with the pillars of growth potential outlined in the "measuring growth potential" section below.

 Examples:
-- A team member is recently promoted or is new to the company, and hasn't had sufficient time to demonstrate the pillars of growth for a sustained period of time (and at the new level, if recently promoted)
+- A team member is recently promoted or is new to the company, and hasn't had sufficient time to demonstrate the pillars of growth potential for a sustained period of time (and at the new level, if recently promoted)
 - A team member has actively expressed that they do not have an interest in learning new skills or take on new projects.
 In a day-to-day they show self-awareness but they have not shown great adaptability, expandability and consistency to further expand on their role and responsibilities.

 #### Growing

-"Growing" growth generally refers to a team member who is growing in their current role and demonstrating interest in advancing (up or laterally) and they exhibit knowledge, skills, and abilities that indicate this.
-Team members with "growing" growth generally:
+"Growing" growth potential generally refers to a team member who is growing in their current role and demonstrating interest in advancing (up or laterally) and they exhibit knowledge, skills, and abilities that indicate this.
+Team members with "growing" growth potential generally:

 * Show interest in areas outside of their immediate scope occasionally
 * Are comfortable in their current role